aayusharora/Aftershoot/Readme.md

 * * *

-<span class="c6">Describe where your project is, how you could use Google’s help in the endeavor, and how you plan on using On-Device ML technology to bring the concept to life.
-The best submissions have a great idea combined with a concrete path of where you plan on going, which should include:</span>
+<h3 class="c6">Describe where your project is, how you could use Google’s help in the endeavor, and how you plan on using On-Device ML technology to bring the concept to life.
+The best submissions have a great idea combined with a concrete path of where you plan on going, which should include:</h3>

 *   <span class="c3">(1) any potential sample code you’ve already written,</span>
 *   <span class="c3">(2) a list of the ways you could use Google’s help,</span>